navteens/navteens.github.io/about.md

 permalink: /about/
 ---

-This space presents the digital face of The Navteens to the world.

-The Navteens is a youth organization in Singapore focused on discipleship among youth.
+We are the youth wing of The Navigators, Singapore; we seek to know Christ, to make Him known, and to help others do the same!

 For more information check out our [official website](https://navigators.org.sg/ministries/the-navteens/)!